 Waterbody-pollutant listings are independent of the TMDLs that have been approved and are being implemented for the waterbody.
 If a waterbody-pollutant combination is removed from the list, the delisting has no effect on the validity or requirements for implementing an existing TMDL that was adopted and continues to have full force of law under California’s Porter-Cologne authority.
 Changes to the 303(d) list do not result in a concurrent change to an existing Basin Plan.
 Any change to an existing Basin Plan would be made through a separate amendment process.

 The Listing Policy provides guidance as to how to interpret data and information, as they are compared to water quality standards as they are written.
 Neither the Listing Policy nor the listing process may be used to “establish, revise, or refine any water quality objective or beneficial use.”
 (Listing Policy, p.
-1, § 1.)
+1, section 1.)

 As stated above, the 2020-2022 303(d) List was the basis for developing the listing recommendations for the 2024 303(d) List.
 If a waterbody-pollutant combination was listed on the 2020-2022 303(d) List, a recommendation was made to either keep it on the list or delist it.
 If the waterbody-pollutant combination was not listed on the 2020-2022 303(d) List, a recommendation was made to either list it or keep it as not listed.
 The determination for each waterbody-pollutant combination along with a presentation of the data assessment and the recommended changes, when applicable, are documented in Appendix B: Statewide Waterbody Fact Sheets.